• Skip to primary navigation

 Vegetables: Peppers, red cabbage, carrots, cucumbers and mint for a finishing touch.
 But seriously you could use whatever vegetables you have on hand!

-Whole Grains: I love to make these bowls with brown rice or quinoa as the base but you could use any favourite grain.
+Whole Grains: I love to make these bowls with brown rice or quinoa as the base but you could use any favorite grain.

 Peanut Chicken Power Bowls

 Protein: Chicken!
 The chicken is a serious protein boost, especially paired with the peanut sauce.
-Though you could use any favourite meat protein or plant-based.
+Though you could use any favorite meat protein or plant-based.

 Peanut Sauce: Just 5 ingredients make up this easy peanut sauce that you mightttt want to use in other recipes too, its THAT good!